 What you need to open a bank account

 When you open a bank account, the bank will ask you to fill out an application.
-Whether you are applying for an account online or in-person, you’ll need to have:
+Whether you are applying for an account online or inside a branch, you will need:

 - Identification: The bank will want to verify that you are who you say you are before it opens an account for you.
 Expect to provide a government-issued photo ID, such as a driver’s license or a passport.

-- Social Security number: If you don’t have a Social Security number, you can ask the Internal Revenue Service to provide you with a taxpayer identification number, or TIN.
+- A Social Security number: If you don’t have a Social Security number, you can ask the IRS to provide you with a taxpayer identification number, or TIN.

 - Deposit money: How much money you will need to open the account depends on the bank and the type of account you’re opening.
 But you’ll generally need to make an initial deposit.

 One of the first decisions to make is whether you want to go with a bank or a credit union.
-At first glance, the two institutions seem pretty much alike.
-But there’s a big difference in how they are run.
+The two institutions might seem alike, but there’s a big difference in how they are run.

 Banks are privately owned, for-profit businesses, whereas credit unions are not-for-profit institutions owned by their members, called shareholders.
 Credit unions have criteria for membership that is often tied to where members work or affiliation with certain organizations.
 Banks tend to charge higher fees and pay less interest than credit unions because they are in the business of making money.